 1. The Natural Resources Standing Committee will review and render a decision on requests for a GRIC Right of Entry Permit onto Tribal Lands only.
-Requests for entry onto Allotted Lands (Encroachment Permit) must be processed thru the Bureau of Indian Affairs - Pima Agency (520-562-3376) and Right-of-Entry onto established campuses (Lone Butte Development, L.L.C., Memorial Airfield, Gila River Development, Pima Leasing & Finance Corporation, etc.) must be processed thru the entity recognized by the Community Council with oversight responsibilities for that particular campus or parcel of land; information on the appropriate entity may be obtained by contacting the Community Council Secretary's Office (CCSO) at 520-562-9720.
+Requests for entry onto Allotted Lands (Encroachment Permit) must be processed thru the BIA Pima Agency (520-815-0287) and Right-of-Entry onto established campuses (Lone Butte Industrial Park, Memorial Airfield, Wild Horse Pass Development Authority, Pima Leasing & Finance Corporation, etc.) must be processed thru the entity recognized by the Community Council with oversight responsibilities for that particular campus or parcel of land.
+Information on the appropriate entity may be obtained by contacting the Community Council Secretary's Office (CCSO) at 520-562-9720.
 The Natural Resources Standing Committee may at its discretion seek concurrence of the Office of the General Counsel, the Cultural Resources Standing Committee, the affected Community District, stakeholder Tribal Departments or forward the matter with a recommendation to the Community Council contingent upon the scope of the entry, the nature of the activity or the lands involved.